symbol/symbol-docs/source/concepts/mosaic.rst

 If set to true, the mosaic owner can configure custom :doc:`restrictions <mosaic-restriction>`.

+.. _mosaic-rental-fee:

 **********
 Rental fee
 **********

-To create a mosaic, accounts have to pay a :ref:`transaction fee <fees>` to support the network in addition to the rental fee.
+To create a mosaic, accounts have to pay a rental fee in addition to the :doc:`transaction fee <fees>`.
 The fees will be deducted from the account's balance after the announcement of a valid **MosaicDefinitionTransaction**.

-By default, registering a mosaic has an associated :properties:`configurable cost <config-network.properties>` of ``0.0005 cat.currency``.
-The **network dynamically adjusts the mosaic rental fees** over time.
-To calculate the **effective rental fee**, the network multiplies the default value set in the configuration by the median :doc:`network multiplier <harvesting>` over last :properties:`maxRollbackBlocks <config-network.properties#L20>`.
+By default, registering a mosaic has an :properties:`associated cost <config-network.properties>` of ``0.0005 cat.currency``, but **the network dynamically adjusts the mosaic rental fee** over time.

+To calculate the effective rental fee, the network multiplies the default value set in the configuration by the :doc:`median network multiplier <harvesting>` over last :properties:`maxRollbackBlocks <config-network.properties#L20>`.
 In case there are zero multipliers, these are replaced by the :properties:`defaultDynamicFeeMultiplier <config-network.properties#L20>` before the median calculation.

 ******
 Guides